I’m not afraid of death, I’m just not sure there is life after the honeymoon ~ Jarod Kintz

 What To Do?

 Moving from bonding into healthy differentiation is a challenge that most of us were never taught to do.
 So it’s normal to feel confused and disoriented.
 It’s important to remember that the confusion is not necessarily negatiive, but definitely a call for couples to learn how to deepen their communication, trust and curiousity about each other as separate people.
 If you and your partner are stuck or hurting, and feel like you might give up, come work with me.
-As a relationship counsellor who truly understands couple’s developmental stages, I can help you learn how to get through this time together with your relationship not just in tact, but stronger.
+As a relationship counselor who truly understands couple’s developmental stages, I can help you learn how to get through this time together with your relationship not just in tact, but stronger.

 Photo Credit: pmorgan via photopin cc